 Risk Scenario Interest rate risk - UFR 3.2% Measured as the impact of a lower UFR.
 For the valuation of liabilities, the extrapolation to the UFR of 3.2% after the last liquid point of 20 years remained unchanged.
-The impact on available capital, required capital and ratio relates to a comparison with a solvency ratio measured at a UFR of 3.45% for 2022 (3.6% for 2021).
+The impact on available capital, required capital and ratio relates to a comparison with a solvency ratio measured at a UFR of 3.45% for 2023 and 2022.
 Interest rate risk (incl.
-UFR Measured as the impact of a parallel 1% upward and downward movement of the 3.45%/3.6%) interest rates.
-For the liabilities, the extrapolation to the UFR (3.45% for 2022 and 3.6% for 2021) after the last liquid point of 20 years remained unchanged.
+UFR 3.45%) Measured as the impact of a parallel 0.5% upward and downward movement of th interest rates.
+For the liabilities, the extrapolation to the UFR (3.45% for both 2023 and 2022) after the last liquid point of 20 years remained unchanged.
 Interest steepening Measured as the impact of a linear steepening of the interest rate curve between 20Y and 30Y of 1 bps to 10 bps.
 Volatility Adjustment Measured as the impact of a 10 bps decrease in the Volatility Adjustment.
-Government spread Measured as the impact of an increase of spread on Government bonds of 50 bps At the same it is assumed that the Volatility Adjustment will increase by 10 bps (2021: +11 bps).
+Government spread Measured as the impact of an increase of spread on Government bonds of 50 bps At the same it is assumed that the Volatility Adjustment will increase by 10 bps (2022: +10 bps).
 Mortgage spread Measured as the impact of a 50 bps increase of spreads on mortgages.
 Equity risk Measured as the impact of a 20% downward movement in equity prices.
-Property risk Measured as the impact of a 10% downward movement in the market value of real estate.
-Spread risk (including Measured as the impact of an increase of spread on loans and corporate bonds of impact of spread 75 bps.
-At the same time, it is assumed that the Volatility Adjustment will increase movement on VA) by 18 bps (2021: +19bps) based on reference portfolio.
+Property risk Measured as the impact of a 10% downward movement in the market value of rea estate.
+Spread risk (including Measured as the impact of an increase of spread on loans and corporate bonds of impact of spread movement 75 bps.
+At the same time, it is assumed that the Volatility Adjustment will increase on VA) by 17 bps (2022: +18bps) based on reference portfolio.
+Inflation risk Measured as the impact of a 30 bps parallel increase of the inflation rates (EUSWI-curve).
+The extrapolation of the UFI remains unchanged.